 Operations that produce row-equivalent matrices: An augmented matrix is transformed into a row-equivalent matrix by performing any of the following: a.
-Two rows are interchanged $(R_i \leftrightarrow R_j)$. b.
-A row is multiplied by a nonzero constant $(kR_i \rightarrow R_i)$. c.
-A constant multiple of one row is added to another row $(kR_j + R_i \rightarrow R_i)$.
+Two rows are interchanged (R_i ↔ R_j). b.
+A row is multiplied by a nonzero constant (kR_i → R_i). c.
+A constant multiple of one row is added to c.
+A constant multiple of one row is added to another row $(kR_i + R_i \rightarrow R_i)$.